valantic-CEC-Deutschland-GmbH/aijira/README.md

 Ticket prompt:
 ```
-Generate one-sentence sprint goals based on the provided Jira ticket data, splitting the goals into different categories, based on the ticket "labels" value.
+Generate one-sentence sprint goals based on the provided Jira ticket data, splitting the goals into the categories "<LABELS>".
 The sprint goal should shortly describe what will be done in this sprint.
 Do not just list the ticket titles but describe the most important tasks for this sprint.
 Generate a maximum of 3 goals for each category.
 Return only the sprint goals without comments or other text.
 ```

 Story prompt: